justinmeiners/efficient-programming-with-components/02_regular_types.md

 ## Total orderings

 The concept `TotallyOrdered` extends `Regular` by adding a comparison operator `<`.
-This is actually something that that Bjarne disagrees with me on.
+This is actually something that Bjarne[^about-bjarne] disagrees with me on.
 I say that `<`, the total ordering of the type is fundamental, and should be required.
 He says it's too much to ask, and `Regular` types should be less strict.